Ryan and Julie Simmons have seen a lot when it comes to business.

 Culture is a huge area Ryan and Julie have worked to strengthen within their stores.

 “We strive to create a culture of excellence and continuous improvement,” Ryan explained.

 The Simmonses give their managers a lot of autonomy when it comes to running their stores, set high expectations and don’t try to micromanage their team.

 The duo isn’t inclined to rest on their past successes, and instead, they work to continually find ways to improve how they manage their businesses.

 Another factor that’s contributed to the Simmons’ success is the fact that they’re highly accessible to their team.
 They’re in their stores on a regular basis.

 It’s not surprising this culture has helped them achieve recognition from Winmark on multiple occasions.
 Three out of the six stores they opened achieved the Fast Start Award from Winmark, and four out of the five have been in the top quartile for average annual sales volume.

-At this point, the Simmonses are looking to potentially open an additional store within the Winmark family of resale franchise brands, while continuing to focus on ways to build off their culture of continuous improvement to make their existing stores as successful as possible.
+At this point, the Simmonses are looking to potentially open an additional store within the Winmark network of resale franchise brands, while continuing to focus on ways to build off their culture of continuous improvement to make their existing stores as successful as possible.